 - 1. Click the Goto Rooms button from the behavior actions list. - 2.
-Click the Rooms link to specify the rooms with a dialog or left-click the desired rooms in the 3D or 2D View. - 3.
-Right-click in the 3D/2D View to finish selecting the rooms and create the action, or click Create.
+Click the Rooms link to specify the rooms with a dialog (see Section 2.6.1 for help using the

+Object Sets dialog), or left-click the desired rooms in the 3D or 2D View.

+3. Right-click in the 3D/2D View to finish selecting the rooms and create the action, or click Create.